 “What excites you about Tufts’ intellectually playful community?”

-If you write generically, or earnestly, about Tufts, you brick this question.
+If you write generically, or earnestly, about how you would be “intellectually playful” at Tufts, as most did, you bricked this question.

 How do you get it right?
 Research their website.
 Look at the classes.
 The campus life.
 Find out what is “intellectually playful” about Tufts.
 Be equally playful, clever, in your answer.